Dr. Jonathan Frampton, Associate Director, Product Management & Marketing, Horizon Discovery

 This is further exemplified when we consider the allelic frequencies that we observe during our digital droplet PCR validations.
 And so when we compare these three matched lots of HD-C749 with HD-C751, batch one of each one is derived from an identical cell line mixture.
 We can observe quantitatively here the effect of formalin treatment on variability.
 So here we observe that for all lots of HD-C749 – the detected allelic frequency was split between the acceptable ranges that we would use for normal non formalin treated samples.
 However in their matched lots where the allelic frequencies are biologically identical, but he cells have been subjected to a more severe formalin treatment, some of the variants fall outside of the benchmark for non-formalin treated samples.
 And it’s interesting that not all of these are outlier allelic frequencies but rather are likely dependent on the genomic context of that region.
 So to emphasise, both of these still indicating that HD-C751 is not performing properly but rather HD-C751 provides us with these realistic expectations and allows us to better understand the variability that we will observe in our own formalin treated samples.

 As I mentioned earlier, the impact of your sample variability is really affected by the approach that you take in preparing your sample for sequencing.
 So now we’re going to dive a little bit deeper into that library preparation step.
 So while our knowledge of the human genome has been significantly advanced following the completion of the Human Genome Project, there are still many regions that are either still not well understood or very repetitive.
-As a result it’s preferred to interrogate a reduced representation of the genome focussing on specifically on the exonic regions, or the smaller targeted regions of interest with short 100-300 base pair sequencing reads.
+As a result it’s preferred to interrogate a reduced representation of the genome focusing on specifically on the exonic regions, or the smaller targeted regions of interest with short 100-300 base pair sequencing reads.
 And given the high throughout nature of NGS, you can introduce multiple samples in a single sequencing run which makes each assay more affordable and more efficient.
 If we think about the primary ways of approaching a targeted sequencing we can consider solution based enrichment which uses panels to capture specific regions.
 And secondly targeted PCR to generate short amplicons.
-So reference standards can play an integral role during your protocol optimisation especially when focussing on sequencing library preparation.
+So reference standards can play an integral role during your protocol optimization especially when focusing on sequencing library preparation.
 To be able to have a standard that mimics the concentration, the genomic diversity and the fragmentation level of your actual clinical sample.
 You want to ensure there are no competing regions for probe or primer binding, that the input quantity, quality, the concentration yields the optimal library output.
 And if we again consider the formalin compromised reference standards, we compare whether it would be beneficial to use a PCR free library for example to eliminate amplification bias, or really just to better understand how formalin treatment affect the amplicon generation step.
 Horizon reference standards are all derived from genomic DNA from cell lines which makes them much more realistic than a plasmid or a synthetic standard.

-Parameters you may want to evaluate at the library stage of your assay optimisation would include how your library protocol performs in providing adequate sequencing coverage over your region of interest.
+Parameters you may want to evaluate at the library stage of your assay optimization would include how your library protocol performs in providing adequate sequencing coverage over your region of interest.
 Whether your PCR amplification steps are introducing unwanted sequencing changes.
 Whether certain regions are preferentially amplified and then also the many potential effects of primer bias.
 You may have the option of moving to a PCR free library kit, and then an alternative is introducing molecular barcodes such as in NuGen Single Primer Enrichment Technology.

 Importantly if you want t detect some of those more difficult are rarer mutations, such s larger insertions and deletions, copy number variants or translocations, you really want to evaluate whether this is feasible with your library protocol and your overall pipeline.
 So what we’ve done is combine each of these different types of variants into our early access HD-753 which we call our Structural Multiplex DNA Reference Standard.
 There you can use a single sample with well defined genomic complexity to evaluate that workflow.
 Importantly this standard also allows you to evaluate the genomic context with regard to GC content which is important in terms of focal library protocol but also the sequencing platform itself.